Williams Bay, Wisconsin: Recreation

 Approximately 4 miles of the Geneva Lake Shore Path are located in the village.
 The lakefront area includes the 231-acre Kishwauketoe Nature Conservancy and Edgewater and East Parks, which include a beach and a public boat launching facility.
 The village also maintains Baywood Heights Park, Frost Park, Grandview Hill, Prairie View Park, Theatre Road Athletic Fields, and Lions Park, which includes Lions Field House, Rex Dog Park and a community garden.
 Other properties include the Helen Rohner Children's Fishing Park and recreation facilities at George Williams College.

 The village is home to a number of summer camps and retreat centers, including Conference Point Center, Holiday Home Camp, Norman B. Barr Camp, and Wesley Woods.

 Education

 The Williams Bay School District serves the village, in addition to portions of the towns of Delavan, Geneva, Linn, and Walworth.
-Public schools include Williams Bay Elementary and Williams Bay High School.
+Public schools include Williams Bay Elementary, Williams Bay Middle, and Williams Bay High School.
 One private school, Faith Christian School, serves students in grades K-12.

-George Williams College of Aurora University is located along the lake.
-The GWC campus consists of 137 acres and hosts a conference center and the Music by the Lake summer concert series.
-Undergraduate academics at GWC focus on service-related degree programs.
+George Williams College of Aurora University was located along the lake.
+The GWC campus consisted of 137 acres and hosted a conference center and the Music by the Lake summer concert series.
+Aurora University ceased operations at this campus in 2023.